-In the division of physiotherapy, several researchers focus on elderly health.
+At the Division of Physiotherapy, several researchers focus on elderly health.
 The research deals with effects of physical activity and training for different groups of elderly people and in different contexts such as home-living, hospitals and nursing homes.
-Research is also ongoing on screening of fall risk, where reduced balance and need for help in everyday life with daily activities are important risk factors.
+Research is also ongoing for screening of fall risk, where reduced balance and need for help in everyday life with daily activities are important risk factors.

-Own and others' research clearly shows that physical activity and exercise reduce the risk of suffering various diseases.
-It also shows that maintaining or improving our physical capacity enables us to be independent in our daily activities, which increases well-being and reduces the risk of falls.
+Our own as well as others' research clearly shows that physical activity and exercise reduce the risk of suffering various diseases.
+It also shows that maintaining or improving our physical capacity enables us to be independent in daily activities, which increases well-being and reduces the risk of falls.

-Research also shows inactivity and sedentary increases the risk of needing help in everyday life with daily activities.
+Research also shows inactivity and sedentary behavior increase the risk of needing help in everyday life with daily activities.
 Furthermore, physical inactivity affects before a fall accident, the need for help in the long term.

-During the current crisis you need to think about how to keep your physical activity level going and besides recommending to continue taking walks, there are several possibilities to train indoors.
-Below we give some tips on this.
+During the current crisis you need to think about how to keep up your physical activity level, and besides recommending to continue taking walks, there are several possibilities for indoor training.

-- There is an app that contains exercises that are good for reducing the risk of falls.
-It is called “Säkra steg” (Safe Steps) and can be downloaded for free.
+There is an app that contains exercises that are good for reducing the risk of fall.
+The app is called “Säkra steg” (Safe Steps) and can be downloaded for free.
 The app is part of a study and if you can consider being included in the study you will have access to various exercises.
-You can also read more here:

 Exercises to reduce the risk of falls